Skip to main content

 state = seed

-plaintext = bytearray()
+plain = bytearray()

-for i in range(len(expected)):
+for byte in expected:

 state = lfsr_step(state)

-plaintext.append(expected[i] ^ (state & 0xFF))
+plain.append(byte ^ (state & 0xFF))

 try:

-text = plaintext.decode('ascii')
+text = plain.decode("ascii")

 continue

-if hash_string(plaintext) == seed:
+if text.startswith("lactf{") and text.endswith("}") and hash_string(plain) == seed:

 break